KIPAC/StatisticalMethods/doc/Stanford.md

 3. **Final Project:**
 Each student will be required to present a final project.
-Projects will be presented during the final class on March 16, and final written reports will be due on March 30.
+Projects will be presented during the final class on March 16, and final written reports will be due on March 23.
 The final project will contribute 35% of the final grade.

 ## <a name="comm"></a>Communication

-Outside of class, we will make any important announcements through the "issues" of the homework GitHub repository (see below).
+Outside of class, we will make any important announcements through the "issues" of the [2017 homework GitHub repository](https://github.com/drphilmarshall/PHYS366-Homework-2017) (see below).
 This means that you must "watch" the HW repo by clicking the Watch (eyeball) button on its main GitHub page.
 Also, double-check your GitHub notification preferences to make sure that you'll get emails or be otherwise  notified about repositories you're watching.
 The issues can also be used to ask us questions or raise issues (!) related to the course.

 We also have a [Slack](http://slack.com) team set up for the course, which you can use use to communicate with other students or with the instructors if you wish.
 Bug one of us if you haven't been invited to join this team by the second week of class.